- The Artist

 Artist's Proofs tucked away in the shelves

-Now it's over two years since we moved to Ashcott, I have almost got my studio sorted out and came across some artists proofs of Marcus Barn and The Old Field-Marshall ( only eleven of these) see the print gallery for details.
+Now it's over ten years since we moved to Ashcott, I have almost got my studio sorted out and came across some artists proofs of Marcus Barn and The Old Field-Marshall ( only eleven of these) see the print gallery for details.

 Fame at Last